-Modulars are designed for use as temporary classroom and office space and may be moved from one location to another.
-Modulars vary from simple single-unit construction site offices to multi-modular facilities, complete with wood exteriors and mansard roofs.
-The rental fleet includes a full range of styles and sizes.
+Modulars are designed for use as classrooms, temporary offices adjacent to existing facilities, sales offices, restroom buildings, health care clinics, child care facilities and for a variety of other purposes and office space and may be moved from one location to another.
+Modulars vary from simple single-unit construction site offices to multi-floor modular units.
+The Company's modular rental fleet includes a full range of styles and sizes.
 The Company considers its modulars to be among the most attractive and well designed available.
 The units are constructed with wood or metal siding, sturdily built and physically capable of a long useful life.
-Units are provided with installed heat, air conditioning, lighting, electricity and floor covering, and may have customized interiors including partitioning, carpeting, cabinetwork and plumbing facilities.
+Units are generally provided with installed heat, air conditioning, lighting, electrical outlets and floor covering, and may have customized interiors including partitioning, cabinetry and plumbing facilities.

-MMMC purchases new modulars from various manufacturers who build to MMMC's design specifications.
+Mobile Modular purchases new modulars from various manufacturers who build to Mobile Modular's design specifications.
 With the exception of Enviroplex, none of the principal suppliers are affiliated with the Company.
-During 2006, MMMC purchased 32% of its modular product from one manufacturer.
-The Company believes that the loss of its primary manufacturer of modulars could have an effect on its operations since MMMC could experience higher prices and longer lead times for modular product until other manufacturers increased their capacity.
+During 2007, Mobile Modular purchased 33% of its modular units from one manufacturer.
+The Company believes that the loss of its primary manufacturer of modulars could have an adverse effect on its operations since Mobile Modular could experience higher prices and longer lead times for delivery of modular units until other manufacturers were able to increase their production capacity.

-The modular product is manufactured to state building codes, has a low risk of obsolescence, and can be modified or reconfigured to accommodate a wide variety of customer needs.
-Historically, as state building codes have changed over the years, MMMC has been able to continue to use existing modular equipment, with minimal required upgrades, if any.
+The Company's modulars are manufactured to comply with state building codes, have a low risk of obsolescence, and can be modified or reconfigured to accommodate a wide variety of customer needs.
+Historically, as state building codes have changed over the years, Mobile Modular has been able to continue to use existing modulars, with minimal, if any, required upgrades.
 The Company has no assurance that it will continue to be able to use existing modular equipment with minimal upgrades as building codes change in the future.

-MMMC operates from three regional sales and inventory centers serving large geographic areas in California and Texas, and a sales office serving the Florida market in which the Company launched operations in 2004.
+Mobile Modular currently operates from two regional sales and inventory centers in California and one in Texas, serving large geographic areas in California and Texas, and sales offices in each of Florida, North Carolina and Georgia serving those regions.
 The California and Texas operations have in-house infrastructure and operational capabilities to support quick and efficient repair, modification, and refurbishment of equipment for the next rental opportunity.
-MMMC believes operating from large regional sales and inventory centers results in better operating margins as operating costs are spread over a large installed customer base.
-MMMC actively maintains and repairs its rental equipment, and management believes this insures the continued use of the modular product over its long life and, when sold, generates high sale proceeds relative to its capitalized cost.
+Mobile Modular believes operating from large regional sales and inventory centers results in better operating margins as operating costs can be spread over a large installed customer base.
+Mobile Modular actively maintains and repairs its rental equipment, and management believes this insures the continued use of the modular product over its long life and, when sold, has resulted in higher sale proceeds relative to its capitalized cost.
 When rental equipment returns from a customer, the necessary repairs and preventative maintenance are performed prior to its next rental.
-Making these expenditures for repair and maintenance throughout the equipment's life results in older equipment renting for similar rates as newer equipment.
+By making these expenditures for repair and maintenance throughout the equipment's life we believe that older equipment can generally rent for similar rates as newer equipment.
 Management believes the condition of the equipment is a more significant factor in determining the rental rate and sale price than its age.
-Over the last three years, used equipment sold each year represented less than 3% of rental equipment, and has been, on average, 11 years old with sale proceeds recovering a high percentage of the equipment's capitalized cost.
-MMMC depreciates its rental equipment over 18 years using a 50% residual value effective January 1, 2002.
-Prior to 2002, MMMC used an 18% residual value.
+Over the last three years, used equipment sold each year represented less than 2% of rental equipment, and has been, on average, 11 years old with sale proceeds recovering a high percentage of the equipment's capitalized cost.
+Mobile Modular depreciates its rental equipment over 18 years using a 50% residual value.